BenS-DA/Employee-Fraud-SQL/README.md

 • Deliver results to non-technical stakeholders in Microsoft Excel spreadsheet for review

-**Summary of Findings**
+**Summary of Initial Findings**

 <img width="595" height="221" alt="image" src="https://github.com/user-attachments/assets/925afe36-02f2-462a-865c-95155f23e7ae" />

+• Based on regional transaction frequencies and dollar amounts, stakeholders deemd that the fraud occurred in the New York Hub.

 **Outcome**

-• Using  MySQL Workbench, we flagged 350+ suspicious transactions over a two month period totaling ~$35,000.
+• Focusing on New York operations, stakeholders were able to connect fraudulent activity to one employee.

-• Of these, 300 transactions totaling $25,000 were deemed fraudulent.
+• Using MySQL, 300 transactions totaling ~$25,000 were deemed fraudulent.

-• Charge card dispute and insurance claims were filed using the data from this analysis.

-• A criminal complaint was filed with local police which resulted in the arrest of an employee.
+• A criminal complaint was filed with local police which resulted in the arrest of the employee.

+• Charge card disputes and insurance claims were filed using the data from this analysis.

 • Management tightened controls on company vehicle fuel purchases.